gaurav-jogani/Top-Movies/README.md

 #To run this application, follow these steps -

-Step 1 - Clone this repo into your system
-Step 2 - In the project directory run this command - npm i for windows (For Ubuntu - sudo npm i) Step 3 - Create a .env file in project directory and add REACT_APP_MOVIEDB_API_KEY = <YOUR MOVIEDB API KEY HERE>
+Step 1 - Clone this repo into your system - master branch Step 2 - In the project directory run this command - npm i for windows (For Ubuntu - sudo npm i) Step 3 - Create a .env file in project directory and add REACT_APP_MOVIEDB_API_KEY = <YOUR MOVIEDB API KEY HERE>
 Step 4 - Do npm start